 - Ecological connectivity – terrestrial and aquatic

 In addressing these topics we rely on the network of practitioners throughout Cascadia for each priority issue, and our team of Cascadia Partner Forum fellows and interns that lead in synthesizing information and expert opinion into reports.
+These topics are integrated into our regional Cascadia Climate Adaptation Strategy, where we also seek integration of information on priorities.

 Great Northern Landscape Conservation Cooperative